When? 2nd Sunday in October

 Good things happen, too – good rehabilitation, good preparation for life “on the outside” – not least through the work of chaplains, visitors and volunteers.
 The Methodist Church is deeply engaged with this good work and also supports Prisons Week through the Free Church Group.

 Prisons Week aims to encourage prayer, and awareness of the needs of prisoners and their families, victims of offenders, prisons staff and all those who work within the justice system.
-It begins with Prisons Sunday – the second Sunday in October – and runs through until the following Saturday: 11-17 October.

 Read You are not alone - our special report for Prisons Week 2020 and find out how local churches can make a real difference.

 Prisons Week has its own website, with prayers to use throughout the week.

 Here are StF’s suggestions of hymns to accompany the week’s prayers.
 (PDF)

 The Methodist Church has also provided worship materials, including hymn suggestions.